 During normal opening hours, guided tours are not provided.
 However, staff are present to answer questions.
 The upstairs rooms are not accessible to wheelchair users.
 However, if a companion or helper wishes to visit these rooms, a steward can escort the wheelchair user back to the Yellow Drawing Room to wait for a short time, or watch a film of the rooms that they cannot access.

 This is a delightful woodland walk along a path of compacted gravel, approximately 900 metres long.
 The steepest slope is near the end of the walk, which has a gradient of 1:5 for a very short distance.
-There are several resting areas throughout the Wood Garden.
+There are several resting areas throughout the Princess Alexandra Gardens.

 Full of colour and scent, this typical English cottage garden is a sensory delight during the summer months.
 Paths are mainly brick or tarmac and wheelchair accessible.
 The garden has resting places and the lower path leads to the Maze area.